brianmueller/cssi-curriculum/_lessons/app-engine/11-logic-in-templates.md

   title: Logic In Templates
   language: app-engine
 ---
+# What You Need to Know:
++ Introduction to the Web
++ Python Basics and Classes
++ How to Launch an App Engine App
++ How to Serve Static Templates

+# What You Will Learn:
++ How to add logic to your templates
++ Understanding GET and POST requests
++ Understanding the MVC framework

 ##  Lesson Notes
 ### Syntax
 To add logic to a template, variables go between mustaches `{{variables}}` and code is embedded between curly brackets and percent signs {%raw %} {% code %} {% endraw %}